Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The news left the remaining general merchandise companies in limbo.
 As a search started for new executives to lead the demerger process, the companies continued with their existing strategies.
 General Store continued its programme of openings, buying further pharmacy licences and photolabs.
 The expansion of Big W also continued at pace.

-The new Chairman proved a thorn in the side of Kingfisher.
+Corbett proved a thorn in the side of Kingfisher.
 He fought hard to set the newly-named Woolworths Group plc off on a good footing.
-A public war of words broke out after backchat about his appointment from Kingfisher middle managers leaked to the press.
-Despite this most analysts observed that the firm was lucky to attract such a heavyweight.
-They were also complementary when it was announced that Christopher Rogers from Comet would be the Group FD.
+A public war of words broke out after backchat from Kingfisher middle managers leaked to the press.
+Most pundits took Corbett's side, considering the Group lucky to attract such a heavyweight, particularly alongside the respected Christopher Rogers from Comet as his Finance Director.

-The other operating companies within the new Group, the 88 MVC music and video stores, wholesaler Entertainment UK, music publishers VCI Group, and leading web brand Streets On Line, each received very little exposure.
+Very little commentary was provided about the smaller companies in the new Group.
+The 88 MVC music and video stores, wholesaler Entertainment UK, music publishers VCI Group, and web experts Streets On Line got just a line or two each.

 RetailProperty (part of Retail Week) reported that Woolworths (actually Kingfisher) was close to a £600m property deal - as the firm's assets were disposed of on tough terms as part of the demerger

 The small print was of more concern to canny observers.
-Kingfisher's key goal from the demerger was to raise funds so that it could exercise an option to buy full control of the French DIY chain Castorama and, if possible, also reduce a £1.8bn debt burden.
-The £300m sale of Superdrug was not enough.
+Kingfisher's goal from the demerger was to finance its option to buy full control of the French DIY chain Castorama and, if possible, also reduce its own £1.8bn of debts.
+The £300m sale of Superdrug was deemed insufficient.

 As a straight demerger would not raise any funds, it was decided that the all of the remaining freehold properties would be sold.
 To maximise the value of these assets, a lock-in guaranteed rental income to landlords for a thirty year period.
 Rents would be reassessed on a rolling five-year cycle, on an upwards only basis.
 Woolworths Group was also loaded with £200m of debt, which was said to reflect the value of its stock and fixed assets.
 The moves raised a further £800m.

-Writing in London's Evening Standard on 2 August 2001, the respected journalist Anthony Hilton, who had previously been a strong advocate of Kingfisher and its CEO, was sceptical about the new Group's prospects:
+Writing in London's Evening Standard on 2 August 2001, the respected journalist Anthony Hilton, who had previously been an admirer of Kingfisher and Sir Geoffrey Mulcahy, was sceptical about the new Group's prospects:

 Flying solo has its risks